arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 ## Conclusion

-In this tutorial, you have learned to configure the workspace environment to work with Modbus RTU using Arduino PLC IDE and verified that Portenta Machine Control has been correctly set up and Modbus RTU communication is effective using an example project that controls Portenta Machine Control device's on-board features such as programmable digital I/Os and encoders based on customized example.
+In this tutorial, you have learned to configure the workspace environment to work with Modbus RTU using Arduino PLC IDE and verified that Portenta Machine Control has been correctly set up and Modbus RTU communication is effective using an example project that controls Portenta Machine Control device's on-board features such as programmable digital I/Os and dedicated digital outputs based on customized example.

 ### Next Steps